ThomasWeinert/FluentDOM/README.md

 ### HHVM

- * HHVM >= 3.0
+ * HHVM >= 3.1

-The support is incomplete.
-FluentDOM\Query should work, but the extended DOM classes will not.
-Here is an [issue](https://github.com/facebook/hhvm/issues/1848) with DOMDocument::registerNodeClass() at the moment.
+FluentDOM works with HHVM 3.1.
+Here is an [issue](https://github.com/facebook/hhvm/issues/1848) with DOMDocument::registerNodeClass() and DOMDocument::createElement() at the moment, but FluentDOM\Document includes a workaround.

+The automatic namespace registration can not be disabled at the moment, HHVM does not support the 3rd argument for DOMXPath::evaluate().
+FluentDOM\Xpath will ignore it.

 ## Usage